-Acknowledgements.
-We thank ECMWF and the Hadley Centre for making the ERA5 and sea ice data publicly available.
-We further acknowledge the World Climate Research Programme's Working Group on Coupled Modelling, which is responsible for CMIP, and we thank the climate modelling groups listed in Fig. 4 for producing and making available their model outputs.
-Marlene Kretschmer has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement (no. 841902).
-Theodore G. Shepherd acknowledges support from ERC Advanced Grant 339390 (ACRCC).
-We thank the editor and the reviewers for their feedback which greatly helped to improve the paper.
+We thank ECMWF and the Hadley Centre for making the ERA5 and sea ice data publically available.
+We further acknowledge the World Climate Research Programme's Working Group on Coupled Modelling, which is responsible for CMIP, and we thank the climate modeling groups listed in Fig 4 for producing and making available their model output.
+M.K. has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement [No 841902].
+T.G.S. acknowledges support from ERC Advanced Grant 339390 (ACRCC).